htcondor/htcondor/docs/man-pages/condor_submit.rst

     presumed to be relative to the current working directory of the user as the *condor_submit* command is issued.

-    If submitting into the standard universe, then the named executable must have been re-linked with the HTCondor libraries (such as via the *condor_compile* command).
-If submitting into the vanilla universe (the default), then the named executable need not be re-linked and can be any process which can run in the background (shell scripts work fine as well).
-If submitting into the Java universe, then the argument must be a compiled ``.class`` file.
-    :index:`getenv<single: getenv; submit commands>`

  getenv = <True | False>
     If **getenv** is set to
     :index:`copying current environment<single: copying current environment; environment variables>`\ ``True``,